spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection.rst

       be on the order of 2Gb or more.

     * The median combination step then needs to have all pixels at the same position on the sky in memory in order to perform the median computation.
-The simplest implmentation for this step would require keeping all resampled outputs in memory at the same time.
+The simplest implementation for this step requires keeping all resampled outputs fully in memory at the same time.

 Many Level 3 products only include a modest number of input exposures which can be processed using less than 32Gb of memory at a time.
-However, given the number of ways this memory limit can be exceeded, the overall memory model for the outlier detection was revised to minimize the memory usage at the expense of file I/O with limited control over this through the ``in_memory`` parameter when set to `False`.
+However, there are a number of ways this memory limit can be exceeded.
+This has been addressed by implementing an overall memory model for the outlier detection that includes options to minimize the memory usage at the expense of file I/O.  The control over this memory model happens with the use of the ``in_memory`` parameter.
+The full impact of this parameter during processing includes:

     * The ``save_open`` parameter gets set to `False` when opening the input :py:class:`~jwst.datamodels.ModelContainer` object.